AdrienVL/houston-air-quality-control/Notes.md

 // Integrating with third-party DOM libraries.
 // Note: You should avoid using refs for anything that can be done declaratively.

+Let’s say you want to change the value of an <input> element, but without using props or re-rendering the whole component.

 // ==========REFS VS STATE==============//
 // Commonalities to both useState() and useRef():